Mohamednajdawi/quiz_hub/docs/blog/introducing-quiz-hub.md

 ---

-*Quiz Hub - Where AI meets education, and learning becomes effortless.*
+*Progrezz - Where AI meets education, and learning becomes effortless.*

 ---